pinpinmiguel/CSC6301-Project-4/README.md

 SMSService.java
 ```

+### 2. Navigate to Project Root and compile

-### 2. Compile the .java files by navigating to the directory in your terminal and running:
+Compile the .java files by navigating to the directory in your terminal and running:

 ```
 javac *.java
 ```

-### 3. Run the AlertSystem class file using:
+### 3. Run the AlertSystem class file

+While in the same directory, run:

 ```
 java AlertSystem
 ```

-Expected Output:
+### Expected Output:

 ```
 === Notification System Demo ===